DEgITx/tag-log/README.md

 # Color log with tags

 Small color log with support of tags for different components of the program.
 Also support file output with time.
-Support all systems.
+Support all systems and os's.
+Very useful for complex applications with multiple components for visual separation of logs and good readability.

 <p align="center"><a href="https://github.com/DEgiTx/tag-log"><img src="https://raw.githubusercontent.com/DEgITx/docs/master/tag-log/tag.png"></a></p>